Skype

 How Skype Lessons Work

 It’s just like an in-person lesson.
 I’m sitting in front of you, you’re sitting in front of me.
 You ask me questions, I answer.
 I play something for you on the harmonica, you listen, then play it on your harmonica.
 I give you feedback.
 There’s a slight time delay, which prevents us from playing simultaneously, but call-and-response works fine.
 You may want to have some scratch paper available to take notes by hand, and I’ll email you PDFs or text documents for songs and exercises, which you can either view on-screen during the lesson, or print out.
+I also have begun creating my own MP3 jam tracks for students, which allow you to practice playing songs and jamming with acoustic guitar accompaniment, just like we would in person.

 Payment

 I accept payment online via Paypal.
 You can either pay using your own Paypal account or a credit card.
 You don’t have to have a Paypal account yourself, that’s just how I process the transactions on my end.
-My rates for Skype harmonica lessons are $40 for an hour, $25 for a half-hour.
+My rates for Skype harmonica lessons are $50 for an hour, $35 for a half-hour.
 Click here to purchase lessons.

 Computer + High-Speed Internet Access